Much tastier than any tomato purchased in a store, tomatoes sown from seed are also more flavorful than those purchased in nursery pots.

 Click to open posts in a new tab.
 Follow us there, comment, and share!

-Also nice: create or join a topic on our vegetable growing forum, too.
+Also nice: create or join a topic on our vegetable gardening forum, too.

 Tomato seed tray by grabadonut under © CC BY-SA 2.0